dPhish/Documentation/modules/drill/courses.md

     - Key indicators show the number of users, with a paginated interface to customize displayed users.

 ![Drill-Phish courses users management!](../../assets/drill/courses/course_users_management.png "Drill-Phish courses users management")

+> [!NOTE]
+> The system allows to sort users by column headers by `Username` to help administrators organize and analyze users of course efficiently.

 1. #### Assign User